JaakkoLipp/scale-inator/README.md

 data.py excel / data storage

 BARCODE END WITH EOL / LINEBREAK P SYMBOL TO GET AUTOMATIC ENTER ON READ
+-calculate totals as a summ on excel with specific collector IDs